United Kingdom in the Eurovision Song Contest 2023: At Eurovision

-The Eurovision Song Contest 2023 will take place at the Liverpool Arena in Liverpool.
+The Eurovision Song Contest 2023 took place at the Liverpool Arena in Liverpool.
 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
-As such, the United Kingdom will automatically qualify to compete in the final as both the host country and a member of the "Big Five".
+As such, the United Kingdom automatically qualified to compete in the final as both the host country and a member of the "Big Five".
 During the semi-final allocation draw on 31 January 2023, the UK was drawn to vote in the second semi-final on 11 May 2023.
 On 13 March 2023, during the Heads of Delegation meeting, the UK was drawn to perform in position 26.
-It will be the first time since 2001 that a host country has closed the final.
+It was the first time since 2001 that a host country has closed the final.

-Both semi-finals will be broadcast on BBC One and BBC iPlayer, with the commentary team consisting of Scott Mills and Rylan Clark.
-This will mark the first time ever that the semi-finals will be broadcast on BBC One.
-The final will be broadcast on BBC One's regional variations across the UK with commentary by Mel Giedroyc and Graham Norton, the latter of whom will also co-host the show, and on BBC Radio Merseyside with commentary by Claire Sweeney alongside a member of the public, to be chosen as part of the station's "The Voice of Eurovision" talent search campaign.
+Both semi-finals were broadcast on BBC One, with the commentary team consisting of Scott Mills and Rylan Clark; on BBC iPlayer with British Sign Language interpretation and on BBC Radio 2, BBC Radio Merseyside and BBC Red Button with commentary by Paddy O'Connell.
+This marked the first time that the semi-finals were broadcast on BBC One and BBC Radio 2.
+The final was broadcast on BBC One's regional variations across the UK with commentary by Mel Giedroyc and Graham Norton, the latter of whom also co-hosted the show; on BBC Radio 2 with commentary by Scott Mills and Rylan Clark; on BBC Radio Merseyside with commentary by Claire Sweeney and Paul Quinn, the latter of whom was chosen as part of the station's "The Voice of Eurovision" talent search campaign; and on BBC iPlayer with British Sign Language interpretation.
+For a second year running, the BBC also broadcast a Eurovision after-party on BBC Radio 2, which was presented by OJ Borg.
+The BBC appointed Catherine Tate as its spokesperson to announced the top 12-point score awarded by the British jury during the final.

+Final

+Muller took part in technical rehearsals on 4 and 6 May, followed by dress rehearsals on 10, 11, 12 and 13 May.
+This included the semi-final jury show on 10 May, where an extended clip of the British performance, was filmed for broadcast during the live show on 11 May, and the jury final on 12 May, where the professional juries of each country watched and voted on the competing entries.
+The United Kingdom performed in the 26th position, closing the show and following the entries from Croatia and Slovenia respectively.

+The British performance featured a plinth upon which both Muller and the dancers were positioned, with a strong use of pop art style LED graphics.
+The second half of the performance featured a strong dance routine that builds through to the end, with a spoken verse included, altering the studio version of the song.